Back to Tutorials

 return text

-By following this tutorial, you have successfully integrated the gemma-3-12b-it model into a production environment using HuggingFace's Transformers library.
-You've covered tokenization, inference, batch processing, asynchronous execution, and hardware optimization techniques.
+You've successfully integrated the gemma-3-12b-it model into a production environment.
+You've handled tokenization, inference, batching, asynchronous execution, and hardware optimization.
+But this is just the beginning.

 Was this article helpful?